 - boil for 30 seconds, lower the heat to a simmer, and then cook for 14 minutes

-- shock in an ice bath for 10 minutes
+- shock in an ice water bath for 10 minutes

 - store or peel

 After reading trying out both methods, I have consistently better results with the hot start.

 Adding the fresh eggs to water that is already boiling really makes a difference.

-Scientifically speaking, a hot start sets the outside of the white faster and keeps it from fusing to the membrane and shell like a cold start does.
+Scientifically speaking, a hot start sets the outside of the egg whites faster and keeps it from fusing to the membrane and shell like a cold start does.

 This helps with peeling later!